 </script>

-The main advantage of localizing the deployment of Markdown-related plugins is to have full control over the availability, version, and security of these front-end resources.You no longer rely on the stability and speed of third-party CDN services, reducing the risk of website functionality being damaged due to CDN failure or policy adjustments.In addition, for certain user groups or internal network environments, loading resources from local servers may be faster than from distant CDN nodes, thus improving user experience.
+The main advantage of localizing Markdown-related plug-ins is the full control over the availability, version, and security of these frontend resources.You no longer rely on the stability and speed of third-party CDN services, reducing the risk of website functionality being damaged due to CDN failures or policy adjustments.In addition, for certain user groups or internal network environments, loading resources from a local server may be faster than from a distant CDN node, thereby enhancing user experience.

 Conclusion

-Q1: After localizing the deployment of these Markdown-related plugins, will it affect the backend performance of the security CMS?
+Q1: After localizing the deployment of these Markdown-related plugins, will it affect the backend performance of Anqi CMS?

-A1: No. Markdown related plugins (such asgithub-markdown-css/MathJax/Mermaid)is purely frontend static resources (CSS and JavaScript).The backend of Anqi CMS uses Go language, responsible for generating HTML content and providing these static files.Once the browser has loaded the page and these localized static files, all Markdown rendering is done on the user's browser side, and it does not impose any additional burden on the backend performance of the Safe CMS.
+A1: I don't know.
+Markdown-related plugins such asgithub-markdown-css/MathJax/Mermaid)is a pure front-end static resource (CSS and JavaScript).The Anqi CMS backend is written in Go, responsible for generating HTML content and providing these static files.Once the browser loads the page and these localized static files, all Markdown rendering is done on the user's browser side, and it does not impose any additional burden on the backend performance of the Anqi CMS.

-Q2: If I choose local deployment and these front-end plugins have new versions, how should I update them?
+Q2: If I choose to deploy locally, and these front-end plugins have new versions, how should I update them?

-A2: You need to manually follow the official release channels of these front-end plugins or their CDN provider's version update information.
-Once a new version is released, you need to manually download the latest.cssand.jsFiles, replace the old files/public/static/in the corresponding directory under your server and make surebase.htmlThe reference path in the template is still correct.
+A2: You need to manually follow the official release channels of these frontend plugins or the version update information of their CDN providers.
+Once a new version is released, you need to manually download the latest one..cssand.jsfile, replace it on your server/public/static/and make sure the corresponding old file in the directory is replacedbase.htmlThe reference path in the template is still correct.
 After updating, it is recommended to clear the browser cache and perform a comprehensive test to ensure that the function works normally and no new compatibility issues have been introduced.

 Q3: After local deployment, will you lose the caching advantage brought by CDN?

-A3: Yes, part of the global caching advantage brought by CDN will be lost.CDN through its globally distributed node network, allows users to obtain resources from the server closest to them, and uses HTTP cache headers to implement multi-level caching between the user's browser and the CDN node.Localized deployment will cause all requests to return directly to your source server.Although the browser will still cache according to your server's HTTP cache configuration, without the geographical distribution and global shared cache capabilities of the CDN, the initial loading speed may be slightly affected for users scattered geographically.However, for domestic users or users in specific regions, if the server bandwidth is sufficient, the local loading speed may actually be faster.
+A3: Yes, some of the global caching advantages brought by CDN will be lost.CDN through its globally distributed node network allows users to obtain resources from the server closest to them and utilizes HTTP cache headers for multi-level caching between the user's browser and the CDN nodes.After localization deployment, all requests will be directly returned to your source server.Although the browser will still cache according to your server's HTTP cache configuration, it has lost the geographic distribution and global shared cache capabilities of the CDN, which may slightly affect the initial loading speed for users scattered geographically.However, for domestic users or users in specific regions, if the server bandwidth is sufficient, the local loading speed may actually be faster.